activist-org/activist/CONTRIBUTING.md

 #### Automated Testing

 We use [Vitest](https://vitest.dev/) for component and unit testing.
-You can run them with the following command:
+You can run the tests with the following command:

 ```bash
 # Within ./frontend: